Investor / Entrepreneur

 Permission to stay in the United Kingdom temporarily, for the length of time stated on your visa.

-This means your available maintenance or funds when you apply under the points-based system for coming to the United Kingdom to work, train or study.
-It is one of the categories for which you must gain points.
+This means your available maintenance or funds when you apply to enter the United Kingdom to work, train or study.
 A defined level of maintenance is required before you can make certain applications.

 This may be the same as your citizenship, but it is possible to hold a nationality of a country without being a citizen of that country.
 For example, British subjects are British nationals but not British citizens.